To sell and market your medical device across the European Union (EU), you must have a CE marking of conformity.

 Medical devices — Application of risk management to medical devices.

 ISO 14971:2019 was developed specifically for medical device manufacturers based on established risk management principles and can be used as guidance in developing and maintaining processes.

-Risk management is a requirement of MDR and IVDR.
-However, manufacturers can achieve compliance without the need to be accredited by this ISO.
+Risk management is a requirement of MDR.
+However, manufacturers can achieve compliance without the need to be certified by this ISO.

-It is the current QMS for medical devices used in the United States.
+The FDA 21 CRF Part 820 establishes quality system requirements applicable to medical device manufacturers.
+It is the current regulation of QMS for medical devices used in the United States.

-This code of regulation serves as a guideline for the QMS requirement of MDR but is not mandatory for CE marking.
-Most companies choose to follow ISO 13485:2016, though, as it can be accredited.
+This code of regulation can serve as a guideline for the QMS requirement of MDR in the European market.
+However, most companies choose to follow ISO 13485:2016 standard, since it can be certified.

 How To Obtain CE Marking for Medical Devices?

 Obtaining a CE marking can be rather complex, so to assist you, this guide will outline the general steps of this process.